YoussefKamal098/note-verse/README.md

 │   │   │   ├── previewPopUpTap/   # Content preview popup with tap interactions
 │   │   │   ├── profileImageUploader/   # This folder contains React components for profile image uploading and editing.
 │   │   │   ├── progressiveImage/       # This folder contains React components for progressive image loading (from placeholder to high-res images).
+│   │   │   ├── reaction           # Components for note reactions (e.g., like, love, etc.)
 │   │   │   ├── searchBar/         # Search bar component for filtering/searching notes
 │   │   │   ├── selection/         # Custom selection/dropdown components
 │   │   │   ├── sessions/          # Components for displaying and managing user sessions, including session list and session item with revoke actions